 - multiplexes the OACK,0 and OACK,1 HARQ-ACK information bits in a same PUCCH using the PUCCH resource.

-If the PUCCH resource includes PUCCH format 3 and MRBPUCCH PRBs, the UE determines a number of MRB,minPUCCH≤MRBPUCCH PRBs for the PUCCH transmission to be the minimum number of PRBs that starts from the first PRB from the MRBPUCCH PRBs and results to
+If the PUCCH resource includes PUCCH format 2 or PUCCH format 3 and MRBPUCCH PRBs, the UE determines a number of MRB,minPUCCH≤MRBPUCCH PRBs for the PUCCH transmission to be the minimum number of PRBs that starts from the first PRB from the MRBPUCCH PRBs and results to

 OACK,0+OCRC,0⋅r1+OACK,1+OCRC,1⋅r0≤MRB,minPUCCH⋅Nsc,ctrlRB⋅Nsymb-UCIPUCCH⋅Qm⋅r0⋅r1

 where OCRC,0 or OCRC,1 is a number of CRC bits, if any, for encoding the OACK,0 or the OACK,1 HARQ-ACK information bits, respectively, r0 is provided by maxCodeRateLP, and the remaining parameters are as defined in clause 9.2.5.2 with r1=r.
-If MRB,minPUCCH is not equal to 2α2⋅3α3⋅5α5 [4, TS 38.211], MRB,minPUCCH is increased to a nearest value that is equal to 2α2⋅3α3⋅5α5 and does not exceed nrofPRBs.
+For PUCCH format 3, if MRB,minPUCCH is not equal to 2α2⋅3α3⋅5α5 [4, TS 38.211], MRB,minPUCCH is increased to a nearest value that is equal to 2α2⋅3α3⋅5α5 and does not exceed nrofPRBs.

 If OACK,0+OCRC,0⋅r1+OACK,1+OCRC,1⋅r0>MRBPUCCH⋅Nsc,ctrlRB⋅Nsymb-UCIPUCCH⋅Qm⋅r0⋅r1, the UE transmits the PUCCH over the MRBPUCCH PRBs.
 If a UE transmits a PUCCH that includes HARQ-ACK information bits of priority 0 and 1 using PUCCH format 1, the UE determines a power for the PUCCH transmission, as described in clause 7.2.1, assuming that all HARQ-ACK information bits have priority 1.

+If a UE transmits a PUCCH that includes one HARQ-ACK information bit of priority 0 and one HARQ-ACK information bit of priority 1

+- if a resource for the PUCCH transmission includes PUCCH format 0, the HARQ-ACK information bits of priority 1 and priority 0 are the first and second bits in Table 9.2.3-4, respectively

+- if a resource for the PUCCH transmission includes PUCCH format 1, the HARQ-ACK information bits of priority 1 and priority 0 are the first and second bits of the QPSK modulated symbol, respectively

-If a UE transmits a PUCCH that includes HARQ-ACK information bits of priority 0 and 1 using PUCCH format 3 or PUCCH format 4, the UE determines a power for the PUCCH transmission, as described in clause 7.2.1, assuming that the PUCCH includes only UCI bits of priority 1, where NRE(i)=minMRBPUCCH⋅Nsc,ctrlRB⋅Nsymb-UCIPUCCH,OUCI,1+OCRC,1Qm⋅r1.
+If a UE transmits a PUCCH that includes HARQ-ACK information bits of priority 0 and 1 using a PUCCH resource that includes PUCCH format 2, 3, or 4, the UE determines a power for the PUCCH transmission, as described in clause 7.2.1, assuming that the PUCCH includes only UCI bits of priority 1, where NRE(i)=minMRBPUCCH⋅Nsc,ctrlRB⋅Nsymb-UCIPUCCH,OUCI,1+OCRC,1Qm⋅r1.

 9.2.5.4 UE procedure for deferring HARQ-ACK for SPS PDSCH

-If a UE is provided spsHARQdeferral and, after performing the procedures in clauses 9 and 9.2.5 to resolve overlapping among PUCCHs and PUSCHs in a first slot, the UE determines a PUCCH resource for a PUCCH transmission with first HARQ-ACK information bits for SPS PDSCH receptions that the UE would report for a first time, and the PUCCH resource
+If a UE is provided spsHARQdeferral and, after performing the procedures in clauses 9 and 9.2.5 to resolve overlapping among PUCCHs and PUSCHs in a first slot, if any, the UE determines a PUCCH resource for a PUCCH transmission with first HARQ-ACK information bits for SPS PDSCH receptions that the UE would report for a first time, and the PUCCH resource

 - is provided by SPS-PUCCH-AN-List as described in clause 9.2.1, or by n1PUCCH-AN if SPS-PUCCH-AN-List is not provided